Search

 It is important to recognize that self-hitting in these circumstances is not a deliberate act of harm but rather a reflection of the child’s limited coping mechanisms and emotional expression skills.

 Intervening effectively in self-harming behavior requires patience, consistency, and collaboration.
 Consistency in response to self-harming behavior helps children understand that their caregivers are present, attentive, and committed to their well-being.
 By consistently reinforcing healthy coping strategies and intervening when self-harm occurs, caregivers send the message that self-harm is not an effective or acceptable way to manage emotions.
+This includes addressing behaviors such as kids hitting themselves and guiding them towards more constructive ways to express and handle their feelings.

 👉 Is your child hitting themselves?
 Find out the top causes for your child’s anger and discover effective solutions for parents in our article.
 Click here to unlock a path toward a happier, healthier family.